ForeverEric33/CDL-ChannelGen/README.md

 - **Hardware Testing**: Generates CIRs for validating the performance of hardware implementations (e.g., FPGAs, DSPs).

 ## How to Use
-run main.cpp and change your own configurations.
+run 'main.cpp' and change your own configurations.